Manuel-GG-89/serverless-cqrs-es-core/README.md

 - note 0: This project is intended to make a CORE SYSTEM ONLY.. and how it communicates internally and externally.
 Could it be used as Core of a web application?
 Yes, in fact, that is the goal... the thing is... not in the same way you would usually expect.
 There is no mutation, no CRUD, ..no database magic under de hood.

 - note 1: The first sketches and proofs of concepts were developed in Typescript/Python... now rewriting same things in Rust (just the functions).
 Buy why Rust? only because I consider that, in this context (stateless, serverless web services), you get unsurpassed performance without using the language at low level, just using high-level api features, which is almost like developing in any other popular modern language (it's almost like writing typescript).
-There is no low level programming here, so there is no need to panic.
+There is no low level programming here, so There is no need to panic.
 Also, in essence, you can use whatever language you prefer or best suits each part of the system.
 It is totally valid that in this type of system, each domain aggregate ('micro-service' in old school terms) uses a different language, which best suits the needs of the domain aggregate.

 - note 2: Front-end servers aren´t considered on this project yet.. but I will expose some ideas regarding the front-end and how this design be taken advantage of by fron-end system enginners in terms of asynchronous communication and caching by default.